itsnury/ConvenientCookbook/README.md

 * DatabaseHelper.java - Class to set up SQLite databse for the application, creates a table for a recipe object.

-* DBManager.java - Class containing methods to axct as queries on the database where required.
-Includes a listAllRecords() method as well as list methods for recipes with specific dietary restrictions met.
+* DBManager.java - Class containing methods to act as queries on the database where required.
+Includes a listAllRecords() method as well as list methods for recipes with specific dietary restrictions.
 DBmanager class also contains an insertRecord() which is used when a user posts a recipe.

 * Recipe.java - Class representing a recipe object, includes getters and setters for all recipe attributes.